-SCR's are used to limit the converter power up in-rush current to a safe level once the converter DC voltage has reached the threshold, SCRS will be turned on and the charging resistor will be cut off from the unit.
-If for some reason this circuitry should malfunction, class CC fuses are in the circuit to limit the max current as not to exceed the ratings of the components.
+The Pre-Charge circuitry is used to limit the in-rush current to a safe level upon powerup.
+When started, the Pre-Charge circuitry will be switched out of circuit.
+If for some reason this circuitry should malfunction, class CC fuses are utilized to limit the current as to not exceed the ratings of the components.